braineatingmachines/braineatingmachines.github.io/_posts/2025-01-15-welcome-to-lego-robotics.md

 excerpt: "Discover how Brain Eating Machines is empowering young minds through hands-on robotics and STEM education with LEGO® Spike Prime."
 ---

-We're excited to welcome young innovators discover the exciting world of robotics and engineering via Lego Robotics!
+After bringing Odyssey of the Mind to Glen Rock for over 5 years, we are now excited to welcome young innovators discover the exciting world of robotics and engineering via Lego Robotics!

-## Our Mission

 At Brain Eating Machines, we believe that every student has the potential to be a creator, innovator, and problem-solver.
 Through hands-on robotics education using LEGO® Spike Prime, we're building the next generation of engineers, programmers, and critical thinkers.

-## What Makes Us Different
+## How does robotics help

 Our programs focus on more than just building robots.
 Students learn: